PeterM-13/Graphical-Claculator/README.md

 This is my ALevel project source code (received grade A).

-I made a graphical calculator in python.
+I made a graphical calculator in python (~3000 lines, OOP).

 Features: